Allenuzoma/WEB-SOLUTION-WITH-WORDPRESS/README.md

 # WEB-SOLUTION-WITH-WORDPRESS
-Create an EC2 instance with the Redhat OS.
+1. Create an EC2 instance with the Redhat OS.
-Name the instance Web-Server
+2. Name the instance Web-Server

-Create three EBS volumes of 10 Gib each
+3. Create three EBS volumes of 10 Gib each and attach these volumes to the ec2 instance.

 ![ebs volume creation](https://github.com/user-attachments/assets/1a5b8e2a-5a3c-4b19-b938-845f5ca0c6e0)

-Next we connect our instance using the windows terminal
+4. Next we connect our instance using the windows terminal